 The above does not mean that Bitcoins are not regulated.
 Indeed, especially in the United States, there is a strong, if somewhat slow, trend toward both federal and state regulations.
 Led by New York, more and more states are creating bitcoin regulations modeled against the financial regulations of other currencies or commodities.
 Coinbase, one of the largest bitcoin companies, is currently regulated as a “bitcoin exchange” in 24 states.

-One thing is for sure is that, as of 12/31/2014, there are over $4 billions in Bitcoins currently in circulation and over 82,000 merchants accepting bitcoins, including Microsoft, Dell, Intuit, Expedia.com and many more old world companies, and with growing regulation, especially in the United States, bitcoins are growing in legitimacy and its value proposition makes it unlikely that their growth will stop anytime soon.
+One thing is for sure is that, as of 12/31/2014, there are over $4 billion in Bitcoins currently in circulation and over 82,000 merchants accepting bitcoins, including Microsoft, Dell, Intuit, Expedia.com and many more old world companies, and with growing regulation, especially in the United States, bitcoins are growing in legitimacy and its value proposition makes it unlikely that their growth will stop anytime soon.

 Ben Bernanke, Chairman of the Federal Reserve, USA, commented “[Virtual currencies] may hold long-term promise, particularly if the innovations promote a faster, more secure and more efficient payment system.”